CodeForBaltimore/Learning-Resources/LearnToCode/JavaScript/JavaScript.md

 ### Local Installation

 For a local installation you will need to install a code editor and Node.js.
-Visit the [Learning Node](../Node.js/NodeJS.md) for installation instructions.
+Visit the [Learning Node](../Node.js/NodeJS.md) page for installation instructions.
 Some of the most common code editors are:

 * [Visual Studio Code (aka VSCode)](https://code.visualstudio.com/) - MacOS, Windows, Linux
 * [Sublime Text](https://www.sublimetext.com/) - MacOS, Windows, Linux